jeffhelzner/seu-sensitivity/reports/seu_sensitivity_from_theory_to_implementation.md

 $$P(\text{choose } r \mid m, \alpha, \boldsymbol{\psi}, \boldsymbol{\upsilon}) = \frac{\exp(\alpha \cdot \eta_r)}{\sum_{j: I_{m,j}=1} \exp(\alpha \cdot \eta_j)}$$

-Three basic properties of this abstract model are central to interpreting $\alpha$ as a measure of sensitivity to SEU maximization:
+Conditional on the problem $m$ and utilities $\upsilon$, the following properties of this model type are central to interpreting $\alpha$ as a measure of sensitivity to SEU maximization:

 1. **Monotonicity**: The probability of choosing SEU-maximizing alternatives increases as sensitivity increases.
 2. **Perfect Rationality Limit**: As $\alpha \to \infty$, choice probabilities concentrate on alternatives that maximize subjective expected utility.